 In connection with the Reorganization, the Company has entered into tax indemnification agreements with Mr. and Mrs. Kim and the Kim Family Trusts pursuant to which the Company will be indemnified by such stockholders with respect to their proportionate share of any U.S. federal or state corporate income taxes attributable to the failure of AEI to qualify as an S Corporation for any period or in any jurisdiction for which S Corporation status was claimed through the Termination Date.
 The tax indemnification agreements also provide that under certain circumstances the Company will indemnify Mr. and Mrs. Kim and the Kim Family Trusts if such stockholders are required to pay additional taxes or other amounts attributable to taxable years on or before the Termination Date as to which AEI filed or files tax returns claiming status as an S Corporation.
 AEI has made various distributions to such stockholders which have enabled them to pay their income taxes on their allocable portions of the income of AEI.
-Such distributions totaled approximately \$13.0 million and \$5.0 million in 1996 and 1997, respectively.
-No distributions were made to such stockholders in the first three months of 1998.
-The Company declared additional distributions to such stockholders prior to the consummation of the Reorganization in an amount equal to AEI's and Amkor Technology, Inc.'s cumulative net income in all periods prior to the Termination Date less the aggregate amount of distributions previously made to such stockholders.
-These final distributions are intended to provide such stockholders with the balance of AEI's and Amkor Technology, Inc.'s net income for which they have already recognized taxable income.
-Through March 31, 1998, the amount of such undistributed net earnings was \$35.7 million.
-Subsequent to March 31, 1998, aggregate distributors of \$33.1 million were made to such stockholders.
-See "Reorganization" and Notes 1, 10 and 17 of Notes to Combined Financial Statements.
+Such distributions totaled approximately \$13.0 million, \$5.0 million and \$33.1 milliion in 1996, 1997 and the first six months of 1998, respectively.
+The Company believes that the amount of such undistributed net earnings was less than \$1.0 million at June 30, 1998.
+See "Reorganization" and Notes 1 and 10 of Notes to Consolidated Financial Statements.

-Investments, Inc. ("AK Investments"), a company owned by Mr. Kim, for \$13.9 million, the market value determined by the closing price of AICL shares on the Korea Stock Exchange on the date of the sale.
+In February 1998 the Company sold its investment in ASI common stock to AK Investments, Inc. ("AK Investments"), a company owned by Mr. Kim, for \$13.9 million, the market value determined by the closing price of ASI shares on the Korea Stock Exchange on the date of the sale.
 In exchange for such shares, AK Investments assumed \$13.9 million of the Company's long-term borrowing from AUSA.
-See Note 6 of Notes to Combined Financial Statements.
+See Note 6 of Notes to Consolidated Financial Statements.